jbcodeforce/ML-studies/docs/genAI/rag.md

 * How to scale?
 * What to optimize this entire system?
 * Do we need fine tuning and existing model?
+* How to handle queries outside of the domain?
+This may lead to adopt a domain specific LLM and combined with a generalized LLM.
+* How the deployment will occur?
+Self-hosted, using API-based LLM?
+What is the expected latency supported?
+What cost is expected?
+* Is there any compliances and regulations to follow?

 ### Training and test time

 There are really two different scopes to consider.
-Training time includes addressing how to update model, how to update document encoder, and query encoder.
-Do we need to pre-train from zero or leverage an existing model.
+Training time includes addressing how to update model, how to update the document encoder, and the query encoder.
+Do we need to pre-train from zero or leverage an existing model?

 For testing the model phase, we need to address what index to use, may it be different than during training?
-How to combine the different models to work together to address the business requirements.
+How to combine the different models to work together to address the business requirements?

 ### Frozen RAG